micahwoods/micahwoods.github.io/_posts/2018-09-14-shopping-magazines-4am-7-11.md

 In particular, the reduction in all types of aerification has led to a steady increase in surface hardness ([more details about that here](https://www.asianturfgrass.com/2018-07-10-pleasant-day-unpleasant-termination/)).
 Without the measurements of surface hardness, and noticing that topdressing and aerification was making the greens softer, rather than firmer, [these surface hardness levels](https://www.instagram.com/p/BmwzMQVA3qj/?utm_source=ig_web_copy_link) wouldn't have been achieved so easily.

-<style>.embed-container {position: relative; padding-bottom: 150%; height: 0; overflow: hidden;} .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 150%; }</style><div class='embed-container'><iframe src='//instagram.com/p/BmwzMQVA3qj/embed/' frameborder='0' scrolling='no' allowtransparency='true'></iframe></div>
+<style>.embed-container {position: relative; padding-bottom: 100%; height: 0; overflow: hidden;} .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='//instagram.com/p/BmwzMQVA3qj/embed/' frameborder='0' scrolling='no' allowtransparency='true'></iframe></div>

 I recommend to all golf clubs, if they are interested in improved playability and achieving the desired conditions in the most efficient way possible, to collect performance data on a regular basis and then make decisions that move the conditions (and the efficiency) in the desired direction.
 For tournaments I like measurements every day.
-For everyday play, I like to measure once a week.
+For everyday play, I prefer measurements once a week.

 Weekly measurements provide 52 data points a year for a course with a year-round season; I'm comfortable using statistical models to predict the conditions based on weekly performance data combined with some growth and weather data.
 That frees up a lot of time to read more magazines.